rduan1228/rduan1228/README.md

 ### Hi 👋 My name is Ran Duan

-I am a sophmore at the McKevley School of Engineering at Washington University in St. Louis majoring in Computer Science.
+I am a junior at the McKevley School of Engineering at Washington University in St. Louis double majoring in Computer Science and Statistics.

 ✉️  You can contact me at d.ran@wustl.edu